 In-Person Voting Locations

-Absentee voting for November 6, 2018 General Election will be available at the following location:
+Absentee voting for June 11, 2019 Primary Election (if-held) will be available at the following location:

 The General Registrar's Office located at 411 Cedar Road Chesapeake, VA 23322